box/box-developer-changelog/content/2025/02-26-aws-claude-3-7.md

 release_source_url: ""
 ---

-# Box AI API - AWS AI models now available
+# Box AI API - AWS Claude 3.7 Sonnet now available

 The list of [available AI models][1] has been recently updated with AWS Claude 3.7 Sonnet.